kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 DCT is like turning an image into its musical notes.

-Say you got a square of pixels = like a tiny 8×8 patch from your screenshot.
+Say you got a square of pixels, like a tiny 8×8 patch from your screenshot.
 Now instead of looking at the brightness of each pixel one-by-one, DCT goes: "how much of this square looks like a wave going left to right?
 What about top to bottom?
 Or a checkerboard pattern?"
 It breaks that image patch into a *combo of frequency waves*, like turning it into a chord instead of individual notes.

 LSB hides data *pixel by pixel*, it's weak when we JPEG or resize it.
 DCT hides data *in frequency land*.
 Compression can't easily ruin it.